-- Denmark is a highly digitalized society with a large and steady demand for state-of-the-art software and IT products.
-In 2020, Denmark ranked second out of 134 economies in the World Economic Forum’s “Network Readiness Index”.
+Denmark is a highly digitalized society with a large and steady demand for state-of-the-art software and IT products.
+In 2021, Denmark ranked third out of 130 economies in the World Economic Forum’s “Network Readiness Index”.

-- According to industry analysts, mobility is the main focal point, while other top priorities of decision makers when investing in IT are currently: cybersecurity, business IT-alignment, unified communication, IT architecture, business intelligence, and outsourcing.
+According to industry analysts, mobility is the focal point when investing in IT, while other top priorities of decision makers are cybersecurity, business IT-alignment, unified communication, IT architecture, business intelligence, and outsourcing.
 Green IT is also a growing market.

-- Industry experts foresee considerable IT investments in the coming years within the financial sector, after a period of spending cutbacks.
+Industry experts foresee considerable IT investments in the coming years within the financial sector.
 There is an ongoing trend in the public sector to coordinate government IT usage and create a national IT infrastructure, which among other things, will raise internal IT efficiency as well as meet a growing demand for e-government and electronic services to businesses and the public.
 In particular, the healthcare sector is set to digitalize hospitals.
 Virtually all primary care physicians and nearly half of the hospitals already use electronic records, and officials are trying to encourage more “telemedicine” projects.
 Several studies, including one published by the Commonwealth Fund, concluded that the Danish medical information system is the most efficient in the world, saving doctors 50 minutes a day on average in administrative work.
-Estimates are that health IT (electronic medical records and telemedicine solutions) will make up almost USD 3 billion out of a USD 7 billion total health spend.
+Estimates are that health IT (electronic medical records and telemedicine solutions) will make up almost USD 3 billion out of a USD 7 billion total health spend 2025.

-- Outsourcing will continue to grow as a cost-saving instrument.
+Outsourcing of IT services by companies in Denmark will continue to grow as a cost-saving instrument.
 Outsourcing has played a large role in recent cost-cutting efforts by the government and large enterprises and is now becoming more common among small and medium-sized companies.
 A number of international outsourcing companies have successfully established themselves in Denmark recently.

-- The Danish IT Industry Association (industry association) (ITB)
+The Danish IT Industry Association (industry association) - https://itb.dk/